thinkst/canary-utils/README.md

 The script currently only supports outside Birds, a guide on how to enable this [here](https://help.canary.tools/hc/en-gb/articles/360017954338-Configuring-your-device-as-an-Outside-Bird).

 ### Canary-AWS-Bird-Automated-Deployment.sh
-**Author:** Sage AI Labs (justin-varner)
+**Author:** This bash script was kindly donated by a Thinkst customer.

-**Purpose:** This shell script is intended to automate the process for configuring the device personality of a bird and commissioning it for use after deploying a Canary AWS EC2 instance.
+**Purpose:** This bash script is intended to automate the process for configuring the device personality of a bird and commissioning it for use after deploying a Canary AWS EC2 instance.

 **Usage:** Set the `CANARY_HASH`, `CANARY_TOKEN`, and `FLOCK_ID` values found in your Canary console.
-Set desired values for the bird's device personality in the sample config.json file.
+Set your desired values for the bird's device personality in the sample config.json file.
 All bird services are disabled by default.
 Run the script after deploying an AWS EC2 Canary instance to automatically configure the device personality and commission the bird for use.
 Doppler is a handy tool for securely syncing and managing environment variables.
 You can sign up for a free account [here](https://dashboard.doppler.com/register)